gagolews/stringi/devel/sphinx/rapi/stri_replace.rst

 In case of ``stri_replace_*_regex``, the replacement string may contain references to capture groups (in round parentheses).
 References are of the form ``$n``, where ``n`` is the number of the capture group (``$1`` denotes the first group).
 For the literal ``$``, escape it with a backslash.
 Moreover, ``${name}`` are used for named capture groups.

+Note that ``stri_replace_last_regex`` searches from start to end, but skips overlapping matches, see the example below.

 ``stri_replace``, ``stri_replace_all``, ``stri_replace_first``, and ``stri_replace_last`` are convenience functions; they just call ``stri_replace_*_*`` variants, depending on the arguments used.

 If you wish to remove white-spaces from the start or end of a string, see `stri_trim <stri_trim.html>`__.